ethan-campbell/ethan-campbell.github.io/_pages/research.md

 ![Depth profiles of nitrate and nitrite, AOU, and N isotopes along the SAMBA line at 34.5&deg;S](/assets/images/SAMBA_line_N_isotopes.jpg){:height="400px" width="1000px" style="border: 0.75px solid black"}

 **The South Atlantic is an important conduit for water masses of Southern Ocean, North Atlantic, and Indian Ocean origin.** Analysis of the stable isotopes of N and O within seawater nitrate can illuminate aspects of the local and remote nitrogen cycle and the broader ocean circulation in this region.
-As reported in my Princeton University senior thesis ([Campbell, 2016](/publications/)), I measured paired nitrate isotopes (&delta;15N and &delta;18O) from samples that I collected during a wintertime transect along 34.5&deg;S in the South Atlantic, which reveal signals of distant denitrification, nitrogen fixation, and remineralization of organic matter, as well as local nutrient consumption and resupply.
-These measurements, some of the first from the South Atlantic, have contributed to collaborative work by [Marconi et al. (2017)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016GB005613) in *GBC* on Atlantic basin nitrogen fixation, [Marshall et al. (2023)](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2022JC019413) in *JGR-Oceans* on nitrogen cycling within the Agulhas Current, and [Granger et al. (preprint)](https://doi.org/10.22541/essoar.169832095.50405976/v1) (in revision at *G-Cubed*) on Agulhas leakage signatures recorded in planktic foraminifera nitrogen isotopes.
+As reported in my Princeton University senior thesis ([Campbell, 2016](/publications/)), I measured paired nitrate isotopes (&delta;15N and &delta;18O) from samples that I collected during a wintertime transect along 34.5&deg;S, which reveal signals of distant denitrification, nitrogen fixation, and remineralization of organic matter, as well as local nutrient consumption and resupply.
+These measurements, some of the first from the South Atlantic, have contributed to collaborative work by [Marconi et al. (2017)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016GB005613) in *GBC* on Atlantic basin nitrogen fixation, [Marshall et al. (2023)](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2022JC019413) in *JGR-Oceans* on nitrogen cycling within the Agulhas Current, and [Granger et al. (preprint)](https://doi.org/10.22541/essoar.169832095.50405976/v1) (in revision at *G-Cubed*) on Agulhas leakage signatures recorded in planktic foraminifera.

 ---